John Ray Skates

-John Ray Skates Jr. (born October 14, 1934) was a historian in Mississippi.
+John Ray Skates Jr. (October 14, 1934 – February 18, 2009) was an American historian in Mississippi.
 He chaired the history department at the University of Southern Mississippi.
 He wrote a history of the Mississippi Supreme Court, and his research into the history is held at USM's McCain Library and Archives.
 He also wrote a book about planning for an invasion of Japan towards the end of World War II arguing it was not the preferred alternative to an atomic bomb attack and that justifying the bombing by setting it against such an invasion as the other alternative is ahistorical.

+Life and career

-He was born in Catchings, Mississippi in Sharkey County, Mississippi on October 14, 1934.
+Skates was born in Catchings, Mississippi in Sharkey County on October 14, 1934.
 In 1956 he married Kathleen Craig Barnwell.
 He was a colonel in the Army Reserve.